 The award-winning SWE-Rutgers Section was chartered in 1975.
 Its members include both female and male engineering students whose cause is to promote women in engineering.
 The Society provides a platform for women to achieve full potential in careers as engineers and leaders, expands the image of the engineering profession as a positive force in the quality of life, and demonstrates the value of diversity.
 With 250+ active participants, SWE-Rutgers offers scholarship opportunities, SWE Leader Learner Program (SWELL) and Industry Mentorship Program (IMP) among many other programs and networking events.

 The Reilly Douglass Engineering Living-Learning Community (Reilly DELLC) is a partnership between the School of Engineering and Douglass Residential College for women at Rutgers University.
-The community’s two central goals are to recruit and retain more women in engineering, and to prepare those women for successful engineering careers.
-Reilly DELLC opened in 2012 with 20 students in its inaugural class.
-Now in its fifth year, 140 women are part of the community.
-The retention rate for these students is 95 percent.
+The community’s two central goals are to recruit and retain more women in engineering and to prepare those women for successful engineering careers.
+Since launching in 2012, numerous women have benefited from the program as the School of Engineering continues to increase the total number of women among its undergraduates.
+Through the generous support of Stacey (DC’80) and Brian (ENG’80) Reilly, the women of RDELLC have expanded opportunities s to make an impact, both here at Rutgers and out in the world.

 Phi Sigma Rho